The team behind the Tracker is made of:

 Stockholm Environment Institute (SEI) is an international non-profit research and policy organization that tackles environment and development challenges.
 We connect science and decision-making to develop solutions for a sustainable future for all.

-Tom Moerenhout, Hannah H. Braun, Xiao Liang, Vicente Loyola, Milo McBride, Ali Ibrahim Nasrallah, Eduarda Oliveira Zoghbi
+Tom Moerenhout, Sally Qiu, Hannah H. Braun, Xiao Liang, Vicente Loyola, Milo McBride, Ali Ibrahim Nasrallah, Eduarda Oliveira Zoghbi

 Based at Columbia University’s School of International and Public Affairs, the Center on Global Energy Policy (CGEP) enables public and private sector leaders to make more informed choices about the world’s most pressing energy issues by providing an independent and interdisciplinary platform for insights and data-driven analysis, convening and information-sharing, education and training, and actionable recommendations on the current and future global energy system.